pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 pi delete src/myapp/myresource/somename/**
 ```

-This will delete all properties below the path somename recursively.
+This will delete all properties below the path `somename` recursively.

 ```bash
 pi delete src/myapp/myresource/somename/*
 ```

-This will delete only properties inside the “folder” `somename` but will leave all sub folders of it untouched.
+This will delete only properties inside the “folder” `somename`, but will leave all sub folders of it untouched.

 ### Using a Restful HTTP POST